kylegraupe/uas-rtcv/README.md

   - run: 'make -j4'
   - run: 'sudo make install'
   - verify installation with 'print(cv2.getBuildInformation())' and check FFMPEG section.
+- Make sure to download a Local RTMP Server
+  - I use this for MacOS: https://github.com/sallar/mac-local-rtmp-server

 ## DEBUGGING:
  - run: 'ffplay -f flv **_your_rtmp_url_**' to verify if stream is being sent via RTMP Server.